Myra Albert Wiggins: Master of painting (1930–56)

 In 1930, Wiggins co-founded the Women Painters of Washington, one of the state's oldest existing arts organizations.
 Through her lecturing and classes, she became a vital force in most of the region's arts activities.
-In 1932 she moved permanently to Seattle.
+In 1932 she moved permanently to the Loveless Building in Seattle.

 She continued to paint for many years and was recognized for her artistry through retrospective exhibits at the Seattle Art Museum (1953) and the de Young Museum in San Francisco (1954).
 She also had one-person shows of her paintings in Vancouver, Chicago, New Orleans, Louisiana, and New York.
 By the time she turned 86 in 1955, she had completed 114 paintings.

 On January 13, 1956, Wiggins died of a stroke.
 She was actively painting up until the time of her death.
 Her husband died in an accident four months later.

 Her work is in the permanent collections several important museums, including the Portland Art Museum, the Getty Museum and the National Museum of American Art at the Smithsonian Institution.

+Exhibitions

+From February 14 – April 26, 2015 the Hallie Ford Museum of Art at Willamette University exhibited Myra Albert Wiggins: A Photographer's Life.
+The exhibition was accompanied by two lectures by curators Carole Glauber (A Life in Pictures: Myra Albert Wiggins) and Roger Hull (Art References, Art Echoes in the Photography of Myra Albert Wiggins).

+From February 27 – May 3, 2026, the Musée d'Orsay exhibited Myra Albert Wiggins and her time.
+The exhibit celebrated the donation of ten of her prints to the Musée and was shown “in dialogue with works by contemporary male and female artists, representatives of the international pictorialism promoted by Stieglitz.”